Kaiyrly/eb-1a/1-process/README.md

 I also used their address for replies.

 They printed and sent my petition on Nov 30, 2023.
-I refer to this as *'Day 0'*, and days in this article are numbered from that date.
+I refer to this as *'Day 0'* and days in this article are numbered from that date.

 This is my printed petition with cheques on it.
 There had to be separate cheques for processing and for the priority service.
-Note that both fees have increased since, and the third one was added.
+Note that both fees have increased since and the third one was added.

 ![](media/0_cover.jpeg)